 Youth unemployment

-Between April 2017 and March 2018 the unemployment rate in 16–24 year olds in Rochdale Borough was 16.4 per cent.
-This is above the average in Greater Manchester, which was 12.4 per cent, and in England, which was 12.1 per cent.
+Between January 2022 and December 2022, the unemployment rate for 16–24 year olds in the borough of Rochdale was 16.9 per cent.
+This is above the average in the North West, which was 12.9 per cent, and in England, which was 10.7 per cent according to NOMIS.

 The impacts of unemployment on health

 Unemployment is associated with an increased risk of ill health and mortality.
-There are relationships between unemployment and poor mental health, suicide, self-reported ill health and limiting long term illness as well as a higher prevalence of risky health behaviours including alcohol use and smoking among unemployed people (Public Health England, 2017).
+There are relationships between unemployment and poor mental health, suicide, self-reported ill health and limiting long-term illness as well as a higher prevalence of risky health behaviours including alcohol use and smoking among unemployed people (NOMIS - Labour Force Survey).

 Outcomes wanted for residents in terms of employment